alcarney/blog/content/blog/2020/passing-strings-between-tinygo-wasm.md

   them as JSON and pass them around that way but I'm sure that would introduce unnecessary overhead.

-And with all that said isn't this a problem that the toolchain should be solving? 🤔
+And with all that said isn't this a problem that the toolchain should be solving?
+Perhaps I'm just using it wrong 🤔

 [array-buffer-slice]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer/slice